JHA documents go through the step-by-step process of setting up and using a machine, identifying potential safety hazards in each step.

 Completion of the requirements for the CNC badge allows access to the Tormach PCNC 770 Mill.
 It teaches interactive mode, and does not require the ability to design a part in Fusion360.

 Completion of the requirements for the Metal-1 badge allows access to the machines geared for plastics and soft metals, including the drill press, vertical band saw, shear, bending brake, horizontal band saw, riveter, and tapping tools.

 Completion of the requirements for the Metal-2 badge allows access to the machines geared for harder metals like steel, plus the precision drill press, abrasive cut-off wheel, bench grinder, angle grinder, portable drill, and reciprocating saw.

 Completion of the requirements for the Wood-1 badge allows access to the basic wood working machines including the drill press and band saws, spindle sander, "Blade Runner" jigsaw, dust collection systems and the combination belt/disk sander.

-This badge extends Wood-1 privileges to include the table saw, the radial arm saw, and the portable reciprocating (saber) saw.
+This badge extends Wood-1 privileges to include the table saw, the radial arm saw, and the miter (chop) saw.